Devid Eugene Bouah: International career

 He was first called up to represent Italy in October 2017 for the Under-17 Euro qualifiers.
 He was not selected for the final tournament squad or the squad for the 2019 UEFA European Under-19 Championship due to his injuries.

 Personal life

-Bouah was born to an Italian mother and an Ivorian father.
-He has a younger brother, Ethan (born 2005), who is a youth player for AS Roma.
+Bouah was born to an Italian mother and an Ivorian father who separated a few years after his birth, leaving the mother to raise him.
+He has a younger brother, Ethan (born 2005), who is a footballer too.